cocos/cocos-engine/EngineErrorMap.md

 Deferred render pipeline initialized.
 Note that non-transparent materials with no lighting will not be rendered, such as builtin-unlit.

+### 1220

+Failed to set shading scale, director.root is invalid.

 ### 1300

 %s is not in the model pool and cannot be destroyed by destroyModel.